NVIDIA/NeMo/README.md

 ## 9. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
-* The validation / evaluation scripts of fine-tuning in T5 models calculates exact match accuracies based on the first answer among multiple possible answers.
-It results in lower accuracy reported for SQuAD evaluation.
+* The inference hyperparameter search is not available in this release.
+Please use the NeMo Megatron 22.06.RC2 training container to use this feature
-* The 22.05 inference container provides better performance for large models like 530B, but can be slower for 5B model for some configurations
+* Accuracy and performance measurement for GPT-3 is currently not supported Please use the NeMo Megatron 22.05 inference container to use this feature
-* The inference profiling scripts can fail to produce final summary of results due to the division by zero error.
-The results are still present in CSV files
+* For running inference on BCP please use the NeMo Megatron 22.03 inference container
-* For customers looking to do inference on BCP please use a previous inference container
+* The fine-tuning SQuAD results for T5 are lower than expected